sungnga/instagram-clone-app/README.md

 - Render the user's profile_image, username, and name
 - This component will be used in many places in our application.
 So the `username` is a link that redirects to that particular user's profile page

-### 10. Implement the LikeButton, SaveButton, and Comment functionalities:
+### 10. Implementing the LikeButton, SaveButton, and Comment functionalities:
 - Let's enable a user to like a post, save a post, and be able to comment on a post
 - The LikeButton, SaveButton, and Comment components are rendered in the FeedPost component
 - In src/components/feed/FeedPost.js file: